Clint Eastwood: 1963–1969: spaghetti Westerns and stardom

-1970s
+1970–1989: directorial debut and Dirty Harry

 Eastwood starred with Shirley MacLaine in the western Two Mules for Sister Sara (1970), directed by Don Siegel.
 The film follows an American mercenary, who becomes mixed up with a prostitute disguised as a nun, and ends up helping a group of Juarista rebels during the reign of Emperor Maximilian I of Mexico.
 Eastwood again played a mysterious stranger – unshaven, wearing a serape-like vest, and smoking a cigar.
 Although it received moderate reviews, the film is listed in The New York Times Guide to the Best 1,000 Movies Ever Made.
 Around the same time, Eastwood starred as one of a group of Americans who steals a fortune in gold from the Nazis, in the World War II film Kelly's Heroes (also 1970), with Donald Sutherland and Telly Savalas.
 Kelly's Heroes was the last film Eastwood appeared in that was not produced by his own Malpaso Productions.
-Filming commenced in July 1969 on location in Yugoslavia and in London.
-The film received mostly a positive reception and its anti-war sentiments were recognized.
-In the winter of 1969–70, Eastwood and Siegel began planning his next film, The Beguiled (1971), a tale of a wounded Union soldier, held captive by the sexually repressed matron (played by Geraldine Page) of a Southern girls' school.
+Shot on location in Yugoslavia and London, the film received mostly a positive reception and its anti-war sentiments were recognized.
+Siegel directed Eastwood's next film, The Beguiled (1971), a tale of a wounded Union soldier, held captive by the sexually repressed matron (played by Geraldine Page) of a Southern girls' school.
 Upon release the film received major recognition in France and is considered one of Eastwood's finest works by French critics.
 However, it grossed less than $1 million and, according to Eastwood and Lang, flopped due to poor publicity and the "emasculated" role of Eastwood.

 Eastwood's career reached a turning point in 1971.
 Before Irving Leonard died, he and Eastwood had discussed the idea of Malpaso producing Play Misty for Me, a film that was to give Eastwood the artistic control he desired, and his debut as a director.
 The script was about a jazz disc jockey named Dave (Eastwood), who has a casual affair with Evelyn (Jessica Walter), a listener who had been calling the radio station repeatedly at night, asking him to play her favorite song – Erroll Garner's "Misty".
 When Dave ends their relationship, the unhinged Evelyn becomes a murderous stalker.
 Filming commenced in Monterey in September 1970 and included footage of that year's Monterey Jazz Festival.
-The film was highly acclaimed with critics, such as Jay Cocks in Time magazine, Andrew Sarris in the Village Voice, and Archer Winsten in the New York Post all praising the film, as well as Eastwood's directorial skills and performance.
+The film was highly acclaimed with critics, such as Jay Cocks in Time, Andrew Sarris in the Village Voice, and Archer Winsten in the New York Post all praising the film, as well as Eastwood's directorial skills and performance.
 Walter was nominated for a Golden Globe Best Actress Award (Drama), for her performance in the film.